Best Time to Lease:

 Don't Get Too Particular

-The more specific you get in your desired lease, the more you're going to pay.
-Very specific color combinations, option packages and hot sellers are all going to cost you money in the long run.
-Look at vehicles that are selling at a slower pace and be flexible on what options you want to get the best deal.
+The more specific you get regarding a potential leased vehicle, the more you will likely pay.
+Prioritizing particular color combinations, option packages, and hot-selling cars are all going to cost you extra money in the long run.
+Look for vehicles selling at a slower pace, and be flexible on what options you want to get the best deal.

-One of the more interesting things about leasing is that more expensive cars can end up costing less than economy cars.
-The loss in car value, as previously explained, makes up a huge portion of your lease payment.
-For example, if cars didn't lose value, the payment on a $20,000 lease would only cost you around $100 per month.
+One of the more exciting things about leasing is that more expensive cars can cost less to lease than budget economy cars.
+The loss in car value, as previously explained, makes up a considerable portion of your lease payment.

-Examples of vehicles with high residual values in model year 2015 include:
+Examples of vehicles with high residual values in the 2021 and 2022 model years include:

 - Subaru Impreza